-If you’re experiencing any of these symptoms, it’s important to promptly discuss them with a medical professional.
-Although constipation, bloody stools and other complications are often commonly caused by hemorrhoids or other noncancerous conditions, a physician or oncologist can help you determine the most likely reason for your symptoms.
+If you’re experiencing any of these symptoms of colorectal cancer, it’s important to promptly talk with your doctor.
+Although diarrhea, bloody stools and other complications are often commonly caused by hemorrhoids or other noncancerous conditions, a physician or oncologist can help you determine the most likely reason for your symptoms.
 If your physician believes your symptoms might be the result of colorectal cancer, you may be advised to schedule a colonoscopy or other type of diagnostic test.